Card layout design

 Definition of Card Layout Design

-Card layout design is a visual structure that organizes content into individual “cards,” each serving as a container for various media and information.
+Card layout design is a visual structure that organizes content into individual “cards,” each serving as a Container for various media and information.
 This layout is particularly effective for displaying diverse types of content in an organized, scalable, and visually appealing manner.

 Understanding Card Layout Structure